 KNOW THAT BAR

-The mixology of cocktails and beverages is equally as important as having the knowledge of how to decanter and select wines.
+The mixology of cocktails and beverages is equally as attractive as having the knowledge of how to decanter and select wines.
 You should know how to make a Highball, Whisky Sour or a Cosmo and how to chill a martini to perfection.
 You never know when someone is going to ask you to make an Old Fashioned, a watermelon Gimlet or want a Pickle-Back (yes, that’s really a drink).

 BECOME MR. CARSON

 Diplomats and celebrities may be regular visitors and you’ll have to train your team on the correct protocol and etiquette to address VIP’s.
-Knowing when to be invisible but still available, so don’t be asking Shaq for his autograph and keep your star-stuck face composed and the same goes for your staff.
+Knowing when to be invisible but still available, so don’t be asking Shaq for his autograph and keep your star-struck face composed and the same goes for your staff.